mathewbishop/web_scraper/README.md

 # Transistor ![](https://cdn.pixabay.com/photo/2012/04/24/17/43/transistor-40613_960_720.png)
 Discuss the latest scraped stories.
+Click [here](https://transistor-webscraper.herokuapp.com/) to visit.

 # Description
 This project was an exercise for me to get familiar with MongoDB and with the concept and implementation of web scraping.